JacobRothDevelopment/Phapi/README.md

         ));
         ```

-        an input of `/v1/user/login` would route to `V1\UserController->login()`
+        an input of `/v1/user/login` would map to `V1\UserController->login()`

-    - `DefaultController` and `DefaultAction` are useful when the Controller class and endpoint method are optional or otherwise not specified by the url input.
+    - `DefaultController` and `DefaultAction` are useful when the Controller class and endpoint method are optional or otherwise not specified by the request url.

-      - For example, with the following route
+      - For example, the following Route

         ```php
         $Routes->Add(new Route(